GoogleCloudDataproc/initialization-actions/README.md

   * [IPython](http://ipython.org)
   * [Presto](http://prestodb.io)
   * [Anaconda](https://www.continuum.io/why-anaconda)
-* Configure the cluster
+* Configure the cluster:
   * Configure a *nice* shell environment
   * Share a NFS consistency cache
   * Share a [Google Cloud SQL](https://cloud.google.com/sql/) Hive Metastore
   * Setup [Google Stackdriver](https://cloud.google.com/stackdriver/) monitoring for a cluster

 ## For more information
-For more information, review the [Dataproc documentation](https://cloud.google.com/dataproc/init-actions).
-You can also pose questions to the [Stack Overflow](http://www.stackoverflow.com) comminity with the tag `google-cloud-dataproc`.
+For more information, review the [Cloud Dataproc documentation](https://cloud.google.com/dataproc/init-actions).
+You can also pose questions to the [Stack Overflow](http://www.stackoverflow.com) community with the tag `google-cloud-dataproc`.
 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other frameworks and use cases.